irshu355/Android-WYSIWYG-Editor/README.md

  - `insertDivider();` Insert a line divider

  - `setDividerLayout(int layout);` Override the default layout for dividers

- - `insertMap():` Fires up the google map location picker activity.
-Once the user has selected the location, the library will automatically insert the marker with the location into editor.

- - `insertMap(String Cords);` Insert the marker into the editor.
-The cordinates must be of string form,  `"LAT,LNG"`
- - `setMapViewLayout(int layout);` Override the default layout for maps in the editor

 If you are using image uploads, use the below to add the uploaded image to editor: